stonybrook-lin539-f21/main/source/background/sets/02_operations.md

 Relative complement is **not** associative in the general case.
 For example, $(\setof{0,1} - \setof{0}) - \setof{1} = \emptyset$, whereas $\setof{0,1} - (\setof{0} - \setof{1}) = \setof{1}$.
-Since associativity requires that the order of evaluation may never matter, this example where it does matter is sufficient to show that associativity does not hold.
+Since associativity requires that the order of evaluation may never matter, this one example where it does matter is sufficient to show that associativity does not hold.
 That doesn't mean that there are never cases where one can't change the order of evaluation at all.
 For instance, $(\setof{0,1} - \setof{0}) - \setof{2} = \setof{1} = \setof{0,1} - (\setof{0} - \setof{2})$ --- but that is merely a coincidence.
 That relative complement is not associative mirrors subtraction for numbers, where $(5 - 2) - 3 = 0 \neq 6 = 5 - (2 -3)$.